PKU-Alignment/omnisafe/README.md

   </tbody>
 </table>

-**Notes** IPO, PCPO, CRPO, P3O, CUP will be released before 2022.12.1.
-Model-base is under testing, and will be released before 2022.11.25.
+**Notes** IPO, PCPO, CRPO, CUP will be released before 2022.12.1.
 Offline Safe will be released before 12.1.
 Control will be released before 2022.12.1.

 --------------------------------------------------------------------------------